Map-A-Droid/MAD-docs/installation/docker.rst

 ------------------

 The "rocketdb" service is docker-container based on `mariadb:10.4 <https://hub.docker.com/_/mariadb>`_.
-It will start a mariadb database server and automatically create the defined used :code:`MYSQL_USER` with password :code:`MYSQL_PASSWORD`.
+It will start a MariaDB database server and automatically create the defined used :code:`MYSQL_USER` with password :code:`MYSQL_PASSWORD`.

 Your job here is to set secure passwords for :code:`MYSQL_ROOT_PASSWORD` and :code:`MYSQL_PASSWORD`.